This post contains affiliate links.

 - Tomato: You just need one Roma tomato to provide juicy tang, which will help balance all the savory flavors going on here.

-- Parmesan and Butter: These will melt into decadent creaminess, and help bind veggies into a sauce of sorts.
+- Parmesan and Butter: These will melt into decadent creaminess and help bind veggies into a sauce.

 Because porcini mushrooms often come dried, you’ll want to soak them before using.
-Just submerge the dried porcini mushrooms in ½ cup of water and let soak, at least 20 minutes, while you prep the rest of the recipe.
+Just submerge the dried porcini mushrooms in ½ cup of water and let soak for at least 20 minutes while you prep the rest of the recipe.

 Add the chopped tomato and sliced mushrooms to the pan, cooking until the mushrooms have sweat out their moisture and are golden brown, about 7 to 10 minutes.

-Stir in parsley, parmesan, and butter.
+Stir in parsley, parmesan cheese, and butter.
 Remove from heat and cover to keep warm.

-Add tagliatelle to the boiling water, uncovered, and cook according to instructions on package, about 5 to 7 minutes.
+Add the tagliatelle noodles to the boiling water, uncovered, and cook according to the instructions on the package for about 5 to 7 minutes.

 Step 8: Serve!